-Unless you can hire someone to hitch it to their truck and haul your trailer, you’re most likely going to have to put it on the back of a flatbed transport carrier, as they are usually the only type of truck able to handle something as big and heavy as a travel trailer.
-Flatbed trucks are big, there’s no denying that, and as they’re designed to haul anything that a standard carrier can’t – which includes vehicles that cannot move under their own power – chances are a flatbed truck will be able to ship your travel trailer.
+Unless you can hire someone to hitch it to their truck and haul your trailer, you’re most likely going to have to put it on the back of a flatbed transport carrier.
+This is because they are usually the only type of truck able to handle something as big and heavy as a travel trailer.
+Flatbed trucks are big, there’s no denying that, and as they’re designed to haul anything that a standard carrier can’t.
+This includes vehicles that cannot move under their own power.
+Chances are a flatbed truck will be able to ship your travel trailer.

 However, flatbed transporters are kind of hard to find and pretty spendy to book with when you do.
-This is because flatbed carriers just aren’t as common in the industry as open or enclosed transporters because they only haul specific types of vehicles, or vehicles that meet certain conditions.
-If your car can fit on a standard carrier we’re going to book with a standard carrier unless you want it enclosed – we won’t go searching for a flatbed truck to move your vehicle unless we absolutely have no other choice.
-We don’t want to stick you with an option that will cost you more and take longer to get your vehicle picked up unless we have no other options available to us, and when it comes to travel trailer transport we don’t have any other choice.
-And unfortunately, neither do you.
-Flatbed carriers take longer for us to find and will be more expensive, but as they are the only carriers that will be able to move your travel trailer…well, you get the idea.
+This is because flatbed carriers just aren’t as common in the industry as open or enclosed transporters.
+For the reason that they only haul specific types of vehicles or vehicles that meet certain conditions.
+If your car can fit on a standard carrier, we’re going to book with a standard carrier unless you want it enclosed.
+We won’t go searching for a flatbed truck to move your vehicle unless we absolutely have no other choice.
+Learn more about the types of auto transport trailer.

 We here at Mercury Auto Transport only work with the best auto transport carriers in the industry to transport your vehicle, and you can rest easy with the knowledge that your vehicle will be in good hands when you book with us.
-You can fill out our free online quote request form or give us a call toll-free at 800-553-1828 to speak to one of our live auto transport representatives who can give you a quote, answer your questions and help you book your order.
-With Mercury Auto Transport, you just can’t lose.
+The more you know about the process and how we work, the fewer surprises will be waiting for you when it comes time to transport your vehicle.